San Francisco Bicycle Coalition

 The San Francisco Bicycle Coalition (SFBC) is a California 501(c)(4) nonprofit public-benefit corporation established to "transform San Francisco's streets and neighborhoods into more livable and safe places by promoting the bicycle for everyday transportation."
-Founded in 1971, dormant through much of the 1980s, and re-founded in 1990, the SFBC in 2011 has a dues-paying membership of over 12,000 and is considered to be one of the most influential membership-based advocacy organizations in San Francisco.
+Founded in 1971, dormant through much of the 1980s, and re-founded in 1990, the SFBC is considered to be one of the most influential membership-based advocacy organizations in San Francisco.
+In 2024 it had over 6,000 dues-paying members.